ansonmak/OASA-CubeSat/README.md

 For printing the 3D printed parts with your printer, check out the folder, [STL](STL/), for the STL files.

 ## 3. Software
-The source code for the CubeSat is located at the folder: [Software](Software/).
+The source code of this CubeSat is located in the folder: [Software](Software/).
 Follow the tutorial below to see how to upload the software to the CubeSat:
 - [Environment Setup and Software Upload](Docs/Software.md)

 ## 4. Copyright